antalsz/hs-to-coq/doc/source/edits.rst

 Effect:

-  Haskell programmers rarely include kinds signatures on inductive datatypes.
-This usually isn't a problem, but for higher-order parameters, or phantoms (which don't appear in the datatype definition), Coq does not automatically infer the right types.
+  Haskell programmers rarely include kind signatures on inductive datatypes.
+This usually isn't a problem, but for higher-order parameters, some phantom type parameters, or poly-kinded type parameters, Coq does not necessarily automatically infer the right types.
 In these cases, the information can be included in an edit.

 Examples:
   .. code-block:: shell

-     # Coq parser needs parens
+     # The edit file's Coq parser needs parentheses
      data kinds Control.Applicative.WrappedArrow (Type -> (Type -> Type))

-     # multiple kinds are comma separated
+     # Multiple kinds are separated with commas
-     data kinds Data.Functor.Reverse.Reverse (Type -> Type),Type
-     data kinds Data.Functor.Constant.Constant Type,Type
+     data kinds Data.Functor.Reverse.Reverse   (Type -> Type), Type data kinds Data.Functor.Constant.Constant Type,           Type

-``class kinds`` -- Declare kinds of type arguments to Type classes
+``class kinds`` -- Declare kinds of type arguments to type classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::